syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/excel-export/exporting-with-templates.md

 ## Exporting with detail template

 By default, the grid will export the parent grid with expanded detail rows alone.
-Change the exporting option by using the `ExcelExportProperties.hierarchyExportMode` property.
+Change the exporting option by using the `excelExportProperties.hierarchyExportMode` property.
 The available options are:

 | Mode     | Behavior    |
 |----------|-------------|